-CEQ's buildings that are constructed on leasehold Deed of Grant in Trust (DOGIT) land are held in trust by the Torres Strait Island Regional Council (TSIRC) for the benefit of the peoples of the Torres Strait.
+CEQ has buildings constructed on leasehold Deed of Grant in Trust (DOGIT) land.
+This land is held in trust by the Torres Strait Island Regional Council (TSIRC) for the benefit of the peoples of the Torres Strait.
 Tenure to the various parcels of land is secured by way of a trustee lease from the TSIRC for a period of thirty years.
 Under Section 61 of the Land Act 1994, the trustee lease must not contain a covenant, agreement or condition to review the lease.
 All trustee leases are subject to the approval of the Minister for Resources ("the Minister").